by Ari Weinzweig

 The truth is that not only is the macaroni and cheese at the Roadhouse a really high end macaroni and cheese, it’s made with way better ingredients than almost any restaurant anywhere is going to use.

 Typically we use Martelli maccheroni – to my taste, the best there is anywhere.
 It comes from Italy, and it’s really good.
 (I guess I should note that if there were an outstanding American pasta of that caliber we’d use it.
-I just don’t know of one yet.
+So far, I don’t know of one.
 I love Al Dente as an egg noodle but it’s not the type of dried pasta that we need for this type of dish.)
 We use really good cheese – two-year old raw milk, hand made cheddar from Grafton Village in Vermont.
 We use real cream, Dijon mustard, and onions.

 Our macaroni and cheese has got all the comfort-food appeal of the stuff you get out of a box, but it also stands toe to toe with any “pasta” dish you can find.